ElucidataInc/polly-docs/docs/Data Lake.md

 ![Search options](../img/Discover/single_4.png)

 The search will return all datasets that are associated with your search.
-The result should look like the image below.
+The result should look like as shown below.

 ![Search results](../img/Discover/single_5.png)